SNOMED-Documents/snomed-starter-guide/3-using-snomed-ct-in-clinical-information.md

-# SNOMED CT Starter Guide : 3.
-Using SNOMED CT in Clinical Information
+# 3. Using SNOMED CT in Clinical Information

 This section provides an overview of: